1Px-Vision/NLP_DL/Project_1_hmm-tagger/README.md

 * Step 2: Build a Most Frequent Class tagger to use as a baseline
 * Step 3: Build an HMM Part of Speech tagger and compare to the MFC baseline
 * Step 4: (Optional) Improve the HMM tagger

+## Included in this repository

+* The code used to create and train the Agent
+* HMM Tagger.ipynb - notebook containing the challenge for this project
+* Includes HMM Tagger.html, which is an HTML copy of the notebook showing the output from executing all cells
+* Includes Baseline Tagger Implementation on HMM Tagger.ipynb
+* Includes Calculating Tag Counts Implementation on HMM Tagger.ipynb
+* Includes Basic HMM Tagger Implementation on HMM Tagger.ipynb
+* This README.md file